- Australian Hostels

 View this post on Instagram

 Kalamunda Mountain Bike Park (All Abilities) - With its 40km-odd network of trails, Kalamunda forms part of an absolute spider's web of mountain bike routes in the Darling Scarp region, just east of Perth.
 With over 100 individual trails in Kalamunda alone (if you count access tracks), the network is the biggest and most popular in WA, and caters to riders of all skill levels.
 Cross country singletrack is the flavour here, but there's tons of great purpose-built features to spice things up.
-Perth City YHA is just 30 mins away in the centre of the big smoke, so it'll make sense to grab a room if you also want to see Perth.
+Fremantle Prison YHA is just a quick car trip away, so it'll make sense to grab a room if you also want to see Perth.

 Mt Lennard Trails aka Pile Rd (Intermediate) - Not far from Bunbury, just south of Perth, Mt Lennard (known locally as Pile Rd) is a 34km network of trails with an emphases on moderately demanding singetrack.
 The trails in the area are notorious for their pea gravel surface, which can prove a real challenge to riders who aren't used to it, and with only one proper green run, beginners might not have the best time.
 Trails are very well signposted, though.